 - Requiring federally licensed dealers to conduct background checks on firearm purchasers, see the Kentucky Background Checks section.

-- Applicable to both licensed and private firearm sellers, see the Kentucky Private Sales section.
+- Applicable to both licensed and private firearm sellers, see the Universal Background Checks in Kentucky section.

 - Ky.
 Rev. Stat.
 Ann. § 237.070.